Rovas payment processor

 description string required Product description shown on the Rovas order form.
 Same practical length guidance as name.

-price_chr integer optional Price in whole Chrons.
+price_chr integer optional Price in chron cents (1 chron = 100 chron cents).
 Overrides the project default.

 email string optional Buyer's email address.
 Pre-populates the Rovas order form.